Home > Analyses > Healthcare > Moderna, Inc.

 Strengths

-- strong mRNA technology platform
+- Strong mRNA technology platform

-- diversified vaccine pipeline
+- Diverse vaccine pipeline

-- strategic alliances with major pharma
+- Strategic alliances with top pharma

 Weaknesses